Accepted Transfer Student Checklist

 Apply for Financial Aid and Scholarships

 If you haven’t already, submit the Free Application for Student Aid (FAFSA) or California Dream Act Application as soon as possible and have it sent to Cal Poly.
+Our Federal School Code is 001143.
 Make sure you file by March 2 to maximize your potential aid and scholarship opportunities.
+You can also learn more about financial aid.

 Review Costs of Attendance

-Review Costs of Attendance for a breakdown of what you can expect to pay.
+Review the Costs of Attendance for a breakdown of what you can expect to pay.

 Cal Poly offers housing to transfer students based on demand and availability, but transfer students are not required to live on campus.
 The housing application will open in mid to late-March and is accessible through the Housing tab on the My Cal Poly Portal.
 Only students who accept their offer of admission will be able to apply for campus housing.